CADRE: Dynamic Catching via Implicit Contact Descriptors and Task-Appropriate Recovery Affordances: Discussion

 \section{Discussion}

-While CADRE demonstrates the ability to generalize across different geometries, the underlying NDF structure only focuses on geometry information for generalization.
-However, variations in geometries will also lead to different dynamics.
-For example, a grasp on an unseen object that shares similar grasp features with a force closure grasp on a known object might not result in force closure.
+While CADRE demonstrates the ability to generalize across geometries, the underlying NDF structure only focuses on geometry for generalization.
+However, geometric variations also lead to different dynamics.
+For example, a grasp on an unseen object sharing similar grasp features with a force closure grasp on a known object might not result in force closure.
+Additionally, while CADRE successfully catches a falling object in our hardware experiment, deploying such systems in industry remains challenging due to the large sim-to-real gap of dynamic manipulation.
+Specifically, errors in robot mass, inertia, and joint friction estimation, and actuator dynamics, which usually do not affect quasi-static manipulation, can severely degrade performance on highly-dynamic recovery tasks.
+Modeling dynamics discrepancies or incorporating tactile feedback could achieve desired contacts more precisely, enabling recovery from more challenging failure scenarios.
+CADRE also currently assumes access to full object geometry.
+Future work will focus on distilling CADRE into reactive policies that utilize onboard vision and tactile feedback. \looseness=-1

-Additionally, dynamic manipulation with precise control introduces significant sim-to-real challenges.
-Specifically, Factors such as system latency, gravity compensation errors, and policy computation time, which are often negligible in quasi-static scenarios, can have a substantial impact on performance in highly dynamic recovery tasks.
-While CADRE can successfully catch a falling object in our hardware experiment, there remains room for improvement in achieving more precise desired contact configurations and recovering from more challenging falling scenarios, e.g., by making the policy aware of the system latency and dynamics discrepancies.

-Despite the limitations above, our results suggest the broader potential for RL of using implicit contact representations in contact-rich manipulation beyond dynamic recovery.
-Further extending this approach to more general settings presents a promising research direction for our future research.
+Despite the above limitations, our results suggest the broader potential of using implicit contact representations in an RL framework for contact-rich manipulation.